celador/ForceCode/README.md

 It is targeted at developers who want a lightweight and fast way to work with their Salesforce files.
 There's no complicated setup process or project configurations, no external apps to keep open, and no jarring errors knocking you out of your flow.

-To get syntax highlighting, make sure you install the Visualforce and Apex extensions.

 ## Documentation

 Documentation can be found at [https://johnaaronnelson.gitbooks.io/forcecode/content/](https://johnaaronnelson.gitbooks.io/forcecode/content/)